 Student Agreement - Traineeships

 Before the mobility, you have to sign the Student Agreement in the International Office.
-It is an agreement between you, the beneficiary of the Erasmus programme, and the representative of the University of Wrocław, and it addresses the formal and financial conditions of your traineeship.
+It is an agreement between you, the beneficiary of the Erasmus programme, and the representative of the University of Wrocław, and it addresses your traineeship's formal and financial conditions.
 During the meeting, we will also discuss the details of the grant transfer.

 The Student Agreement needs to be signed in the International Office no less than 2 weeks before the planned mobility.
 Don't forget about filling in all the important documents:

 - Can be downloaded and filled in from your online account on the International Office website.